Evis-S/credit-risk-classification/report-template.md

 * Factors considered in the analysis included data on:

-the size of the loan
+the size of the loan,
 its interest rate
 the borrower's income
 the debt to income ratio